-Topic Background Before change After change Mid change Education • including JD14 Datasets from JD15 A14M, J14J, O14S APS users need to be HIQUAL11 HIQUAL15 careful when carrying out , HIQUL11D HIQUL15D analysis.
-Both sets of variables including LEVQUL11 LEVQUL15 derived variables(before LEVQUAL, HIQUAL, HITQUAL HITQUA11 HITQUA15 and after change) need to be used Benefits 3 Datasets before and including A13M14 TPBEN09 SKDSBN9 UNEMBN CLAIMS Datasets from A14M TPBN13 DISBEN UCREDIT CLAIMS14 and OOBEN (from JD15) J13J,O13S, JD14 Avoid analysis as a fundamental variable change has occurred here.
-Disability • Datasets before and including A12M DISCURR Datasets from A13M DISEA J12J,O12S, JD13 Avoid analysis as a fundamental variable change has occurred here.
+Topic Background Before change After change Mid change Education From JM15 new Scottish Datasets before and Datasets from JD15 A14M, J14J, O14S qualifications have been including JD14 APS users need to be HIQUAL11 HIQUAL15 careful when carrying out change to many derived HIQUL11D HIQUL15D analysis.
+Both sets of variables including LEVQUL11 LEVQUL15 derived variables(before LEVQUAL, HIQUAL, HITQUA11 HITQUA15 and after change) need HITQUAL to be used Benefits Changes from AJ14 due Datasets before and Datasets from A14M J13J,O13S, JD14 to the implementation of including A13M14 TPBN13 Avoid analysis as a Universal Credit TPBEN09 DISBEN fundamental variable SKDSBN9 UCREDIT change has occurred UNEMBN CLAIMS14 and OOBEN here.
+CLAIMS (from JD15) Disability Changes from AJ13 due Datasets before and Datasets from A13M J12J,O12S, JD13 to the move to including A12M DISEA Avoid analysis as a harmonised health DISCURR fundamental variable questions change has occurred here.
 Syntax is available if required.